sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/01 - Waking Up.md

 Alex shot up, their eyes slamming open.

 And was immediately face to face with one of the Mafia Goons.
-"Mafia is Mafia," he continued, amused at her reaction.
+"Mafia is Mafia," he continued, amused at their reaction.
 "Young lady look like she saw ghost."

-She looked around.
-She had been laying in a corner of the sidewalk that seemed to be used for disposing of garbage.
-She quickly got to her feet as she realised her 'bed' had been bags of garbage beneath her, eliciting a chuckle from the goon who had found her.
+Alex looked around.
+They had been laying in a corner of the sidewalk that seemed to be used for disposing of garbage.
+They quickly got to their feet as she realised their 'bed' had been bags of garbage beneath them, eliciting a chuckle from the goon who had found them.

-A tarp that had been draped over the area had a hole torn it above where she had lain.
-Had she made that?
+A tarpaulin sheet that had been draped over the area had a hole torn it above where they had lain.
+Had they made that?

 *Oh.*

-Now she remembered this area.
-As if she needed confirmation.
+Now Alex remembered this area.
+As if they needed confirmation.

 This was Mafia Town.

 *...last night's 'dream' was not a dream.*

-But even so, how had she ended up here?
+But even so, how had they ended up here?

 "How did young lady get here?
 Tourism board currently closed."

-Alex cleared her throat, turning to him. "...That is a *very* good question."
+Alex cleared their throat, turning to him. "...That is a *very* good question."
+They stepped out from beneath the tarp into the sunlight, covering their eyes as they looked around.
+They noticed the expression of confusion on the Mafia goon's face, and added, "I don't know how I got *here*, really."

+"Little lady is strange."

+"I'm sure I am."
+They nodded.
+Then, slightly overwhelmed by the realizations, they walked down the path away from the Mafia goon, gazing around at the world they'd only previously seen through a screen.

+Why were they here?

+There was... whatever happened before with Mustache Girl, but how had she gone from that to... this?